magento-hackathon/HoneySpam/README.md

 thing at all, but it may prevent the low-end spam ("broadband spam").
 You also can enable/disable this feature in the backend and set a maximum spam index trust level.

+## Compatibility
+This module should work on Magento 1.9.x (not tested on previous versions)

+That said, honeyspam unfortunately doesn't work well anymore, so you might want to look into other alternatives like captchas 🤢

 ## Installation

 ### Compiler